Irene-Wu-1002/Interactive-Lab-Hub/Lab 1/README.md

 | Vigorous | 77-95% | 60-89% |
 | Maximal | 96-100% | 90-100%|

-* %HRmax: 220-age
+* HRmax: Maximum heart rate, which is the number of heartbeats per minute that your heart can reach during exercise.
+In most cases, people use 220 minus their age to calculate the number.
+* HRR: Heart rate reserve, which is the difference between maximum heart rate and resting heart rate.
+Resting heart rate is the number of heartbeats per minute when the person is not exercising.

-In this senario, we use %HRmax to categorize each stage of working out.
-As the following table mentioned, there are different colors are assigned to different Intensity Zone.
-People can be easily notified by these color on their interactive device.
+In this scenario, we use %HRmax to categorize each stage of working out.
+As the following table indicates, different colors are assigned to different Intensity Zones.
+These colors can easily notify people on their interactive devices.
+We align the color schema with the intuitive perception of intensity, where white denotes a neutral baseline, blue represents a sense of calm, green conveys a balanced state, yellow suggests higher activity, and red signifies maximum intensity.

 |Intensity Zone | %HRmax | color  |
 |--|--|--|